Naitron-oss/RPG/README.md

 Add 10 total bad guys with indiviual AI
 -~-COMPLETE

+Step 25:
+Add big heart to refill all hearts
+-~-COMPLETE

+Step 26:
+Add touch buttons for mobile -~-COMPLETE...kinda...responsive issues for scaling

+Step 27:
+Add local storage for high score

+==========
 Step ??:
-Add a place to enter players name
+Add a place to enter players name -~-SCRATCHED...bootstrap not playing nice with canvas caused responsive issues and so coulnd't find room for name input

-Step ??:
-Add local storage to store players name and high score

-==========

 Step ??:
 Make map key where Link and enemies can/can't be on